+Recommendations ITU-R M.1457 and ITU-R M.2012 are two separate, independent, and self-contained Recommendations, each one with a specific Scope.
+Both Recommendations will evolve independently, and there could be some overlap reflected by commonality in content between the two documents.

 Data rates sourced from Recommendation ITU-R M.1645.

 Developed by 3GPP as LTE Release 10 and Beyond (LTE-Advanced).